-The portable survey meter used in most unsealed source RAM laboratories is a Geiger Mueller survey meter, commonly referred to as a Geiger counter or GM survey meter.
-While Geiger counters have some limitations with regard to the radioisotopes, they are able to detect, in unsealed source laboratories where radioisotopes that are detectable with these instruments are used, they can play a vital role in minimizing contamination.
+The survey meter used by most users of unsealed sources is a Geiger Mueller survey meter, commonly referred to as a Geiger counter or GM survey meter.
+While Geiger counters have some limitations with regard to the radioisotopes they are able to detect, in unsealed source laboratories where radioisotopes that are detectable with these instruments are used, they can play a vital role in minimizing contamination.